 In my second book, Crisis and Constitutionalism: Roman Political Thought from the Fall of the Republic to the Age of Revolution (Oxford University Press, 2016), I tried to give an account of one of the most important legacies of Roman political thought, the idea of a normative constitution.
 Constitutionalism was developed, I argue, as an answer to the collapse of the Roman Republic.
 It could build on an inchoate constitutionalism already implicit in the Roman republican order and its highly legalized political negotiations, and it was further developed and theorized by Polybius and Cicero.
 The idea of a normative order based on rules and institutions that are themselves insulated from the political process and rest on a substantive normative justification—this idea resonated with many early modern political thinkers who sought constitutional remedies to problems of political order: Jean Bodin, Thomas Hobbes, John Locke, the Commonwealthmen, Montesquieu, and some of the American Founders.

 With Clifford Ando (Chicago) and Mirko Canevaro (Edinburgh) I edit the first volume, The Ancient World, of the five-volume Cambridge History of Rights.
 I also co-edit, with Nehal Bhuta (EUI) and Anthony Pagden (UCLA) the book series History and Theory of International Law for Oxford University Press.
-Currently I am busy preparing a five-year project hosted by the University of Zurich (Switzerland) on “The Just City: The Ciceronian Conception of Justice and Its Reception in the Western Tradition.”
+Currently I am working on a five-year project hosted by the University of Zurich (Switzerland) on “The Just City: The Ciceronian Conception of Justice and Its Reception in the Western Tradition.”
 The project is supported by an ERC Consolidator Grant (864309) and will focus on one of the most innovative, and historically most influential, contributions to the Western debate about justice, a contribution that grew out of Cicero’s philosophical works and Roman legal ideas.